What our Bugs lesson plan includes

 - Spiderling: the young offspring of a spider

-- Harvestmen: the arachnid commonly known as daddy longlegs that look like spider but that have only a single body part
+- Harvestmen: the arachnids commonly known as daddy longlegs that look like spiders but that have only a single body part

 BUGS LESSON PLAN WORKSHEETS